rancher/charts/docs/packages.md

 #### Additional Charts CRD Options

-AdditionalCharts can provide CRDOptions instead of UpstreamOptions.
+AdditionalCharts can provide CRDOptions instead of or in addition to UpstreamOptions.
 These CRDOptions allow the scripts to automatically construct a CRD chart from your main Chart's contents based on the template provided.

 A CRD Chart is a Helm Chart whose sole purpose is to install CRDs onto a cluster before the main Chart is installed.